ralphjsmit/filament/docs/10-testing/05-testing-actions.md

 });
 ```

-To check if an action is pre-filled with data, you can use the `assertActionDataSet()` method:
+To check if an action is pre-filled with data, you can use the `assertSchemaSet()` method:

 ```php
 use function Pest\Livewire\livewire;